-- 2. Once you've added a new page, you should see the "Manage Content" template with four tabs: Content; Settings; Security and SEO.
-You are ready to add content.
-Let's begin with the Content tab. - 3.
-Add any additional featured content or plugins that need to be added to the page.
+- 2. You will first be greeted with the content section of the page.
+Add a title and some content.
+Be descriptive, the content of the page does affect the SEO of the page. - Add any additional featured content or plugins that need to be added to the page.
 Some examples of plugins include lists, forms, or anything that's been created with a custom Antilles module.